I Want To...

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 I Want to...

 To train physician scientists to become independent investigators and nationally recognized leaders in emergency medicine research.

-The Johns Hopkins Department of Emergency Medicine has outstanding mentorship and training opportunities with multiple research specialty tracks; mentoring is from established senior federally funded investigators in Emergency Medicine.
-The department also has a rich network of inter-departmental collaborations with cross-disciplinary mentoring made available to the fellows.
-Studies are single and multi-site and funded by a variety of sources from NIH, NSF, DHS, CDC, HHS, AHRQ and industry (e.g. biotechnology collaborates).
-The program includes hands-on focused experience in a selected area of research, coupled with intensive mentorship and coursework, tailored to the trainees selected specialty track and educational needs.
-Possible degrees include: MPH, MHSc and PhD.
-Also available is a focused PhD Degree in Translational Research (Johns Hopkins Graduate Training Program in Clinical Research).
+The Johns Hopkins Department of Emergency Medicine has outstanding mentorship and training opportunities in multiple research specialty tracks; mentoring is from national and international federally funded leaders who have well established areas of focus in emergency medicine.
+Fellows can benefit from the rich network of inter-departmental collaborations with faculty from The Johns Hopkins School of Medicine and Bloomberg School of Public Health and receive outstanding cross-disciplinary mentoring in their areas of interest.
+Research opportunities include participation in single and multi-site studies funded from NIH, NSF, DHS, CDC, HHS, AHRQ and industry (e.g. biotechnology collaborates).
+The training program includes hands-on focused experience in a selected area of research, coupled with intensive mentorship and coursework, tailored to the trainees selected specialty track and educational needs.
+Focused training in manuscript writing, presentations and grants writing is emphasized to ensure career success.
+Degrees option include: MPH, MHSc and PhD.
+Also available is a focused PhD Degree in Translational Research (Johns Hopkins Graduate Training Program in Clinical Research) for interested candidates.